 What are ‘Family Offices’

 Family offices are private wealth management advisory firms that serve ultra-high net worth investors.
 Family offices are different from traditional wealth management shops in that they offer a total outsourced solution to managing the financial and investment side of an affluent individual or family.
 For example, many family offices offer budgeting, insurance, charitable giving, family-owned businesses, wealth transfer and also tax services.

 History of Family Office

 According to the New York Times the Rockefellers first pioneered family offices in the late 19th century.
 Family offices started gaining popularity in the 1980s, and since 2005, as the ranks of the super-rich grew to record proportions family offices swelled proportionately.

 There are two types of family offices, single family offices and multi-family offices sometimes referred to as MFOs.
-Single family offices serve one ultra affluent family while multi-family offices are more closely related to traditional private wealth management practices, seeking to build their business upon serving many clients.
-In addition, the family office can also handle non-financial issues such as private schooling, travel arrangements and miscellaneous other household arrangements.
+Single family offices serve one ultra affluent family.
+Multi-family offices are more closely related to traditional private wealth management practices, seeking to build their business upon serving many clients.
+In addition, the family office also handle non-financial issues such as schooling, travel arrangements and miscellaneous other household arrangements.

 The benefits of a family office include:

-- A comprehensive approach to risk management, so you know your family and wealth are protected.
+- A comprehensive approach to risk management, so you know your family and also wealth are protected.

 - A well thought-out investment policy and process that includes selection and oversight of money managers, effective diversification and consolidated performance reporting.